 Shared Drives: Network attached storage for mounting across VMs

 Gradient Persistent Storage: Persistent Gradient storage which is automatically mounted on Jobs and Notebooks.

-Storage volumes provide a block-level storage device for use as the primary system drive on a Paperspace machine.
+Storage volumes provide a block-level storage device for use as the primary system drive on a Paperspace VM.
 Volumes appear to the operating system as locally attached storage which can be partitioned and formatted according to your needs.

 Volumes offer cost-effective storage that is ideal for a broad range of workloads.
 They are well suited to both applications that rely on random reads and writes, and to throughput-intensive applications that perform long, continuous reads and writes.

 • Media: Volumes are backed by SSDs.

 • Sizes: Volumes can be created in sizes ranging from 50 GB to 2,000 GB.